 - Apps that support services used to respond specifically to COVID-19, for example, apps that provide social support (food stamps, payment), healthcare, loans, etc., specifically in response to COVID-19.

-In the interest of protecting user safety, only the following categories of apps are eligible to use COVID-19 or other related keywords and marketing in their Google Play Store app listing:
+In the interest of protecting user safety, only official Governmental apps and the following categories of apps are eligible to use COVID-19 or other related keywords and marketing in their Google Play Store app title and app icon: